AyeCode/userswp/readme.txt

 * Reviews should not be displayed for deleted listings - FIXED
 * Option to disable default password nag notice - ADDED
 * Added WPML compatibility - ADDED
+* Style is not proper on pages with shortcode but not assigned in page settings - FIXED

 = 1.0.12 =
 * Filter added to wp_login_url() to filter change all login urls to the UWP one - CHANGED